rohit211-s/GroundWater_Level_Prediction_using_N_Beats/README.md

 # GroundWater_Level_Prediction_using_N_Beats

+##Abstract
+Forecasting groundwater availability is essential for the future sustainable management of water resources.
+However, predicting groundwater levels is complicated, given the involvement of var-ious interacting elements such as precipitation, topography, land use, and groundwater extraction.
+Hydrological process-based prediction methods using numerical models for assessing aquifer conditions can be slow and uncertain.
+Thus, recent years have seen an increase in application of artificial intelligence (AI) to understand and anticipate changes in the water table.
+In this research, to compare the machine learning (ML) and deep learning (DL) methods, one of each was selected: the gradient boosting model (XGBoost) and a deep learning model (CNN-LSTM) driven with a 21-year dataset of daily rainfall and groundwater level data at a subtropical ranchland in Florida.
+Both models performed well during the training and testing phases.
+The training phase reported Root Mean Square Error (RMSE) values of 0.03m for XGBoost and 0.06m for CNN-LSTM.
+For the testing phase, the RMSE values were 0.067m for XGBoost and 0.064m for CNN-LSTM.
+The study found that the XGBoost model delivered the best results.
+This study contributes to developing AI methods that can be applied to forecasting groundwater levels in areas with limited groundwater data.
+However, the shallow groundwater level and high fluctuations in the study area could im-pact the modeling results.

 Training N-beats model on GroundWater Level data and comparing it with other deep learning models like LSTM, Conv1d Layer and Sequential Deep Learning model.

 Groundwater Level Prediction Readme